MicrosoftDocs/dynamics-365-fraud-protection/content/pp-onboarding-guide.md

 |------|------------| ---------------|
 | Score analysis and rule adjustment to optimize key performance indicators (KPIs) | Client | Ongoing |

 ## Resources

-The following resources provide more information for the above-referenced integration steps.
+The following resources provide more information for the integration steps that are referenced in this topic:

 - [Fraud Protection overview](/dynamics365/fraud-protection/)
 - [Create and provision your Azure tenant](promocode-set-up-dfp-purchased-version.md)